fahamgeer177/coraliser/README.md

    Gradle may show "83%" completion but will continue running.
 Check the terminal logs to confirm the server is active at `http://localhost:5555`.

 2. **Run the User Interface Agent and Firecrawl Agent**:
-   To interact with the coralized Firecrawl agent, run the interface agent and the newly created Firecrawl agent in separate terminals (ensure the Python virtual environment is activated in each terminal):
+   To interact with the coralised Firecrawl agent, run the interface agent and the newly created Firecrawl agent in separate terminals (ensure the Python virtual environment is activated in each terminal):
    - **Run the User Interface Agent**:
      ```bash
      cd coral-server/examples/langchain